What have insects ever done for us?

 There are many inspiring examples and ideas about what you can do, whether you run a home, school, farm, community group or local authority, through the Action for Insects campaign.

-Data on species in Dorset provided by Dorset Environmental Records Centre.
+Data on species in Dorset provided by the Dorset Environmental Records Centre.

 Photo Credits: